 Preparation: During this workshop you will work on your own pitch.
 So think about a topic that you want to practise with.
 It can be your bachelor or master project, or it can be a hobby.
 As long as you have enough background knowledge about the topic and are passionate about it!

-This workshop consists of one evening session of 1.5 hours, from 18:00 to 19:30.
+This workshop consists of one evening session of three hours.
 You will be expected to have watched the videos on Canvas that will be available a week prior to the evening session, which will explain the theory.
 The evening session will focus on doing exercises and giving and receiving feedback from your peers and the trainer.